alugowski/task-thread-pool/README.md

 target_link_libraries(YOUR_TARGET task-thread-pool::task-thread-pool)
 ```

-Use `GIT_TAG main` to always use the latest version, or replace `main` with a version number to pin a fixed version.
+Use `GIT_TAG main` to use the latest version, or replace `main` with a version number to pin a fixed version.

 ### vcpkg